SilasReinagel/silasreinagel.github.io/static/delivering/C9_assembling_your_team.md

 # Chapter 9 - Assembling Your Team

-There are many factors that impact the success of a project.
+Many factors impact the success of a project.
 In my experience, the two biggest of the four factors are:

 1. The project management
 2. The project team